List of characters in The Lego Movie franchise: Gremlins

+The Gremlins are a race of small scaly green creatures from the Gremlins franchise that create a path of mayhem and destruction, one of them is called Stripe (as recognized by his white mohawk) who acts as their pack leader.

 King Kong

 King Kong (voiced by Seth Green) is a giant gorilla that comes from Skull Island that has a habit of climbing tall buildings.
 During Joker's campaign to take over Gotham City, King Kong destroys one of the skyscrapers that Batman and the others hide in.
 King Kong is later defeated and sent back to the Phantom Zone.

 The Kraken

 The Kraken (vocal effects provided by Frank Welker in Lego Dimensions) is a giant sea monster from the Clash of the Titans franchise.
 During the attack on Gotham City, the Kraken tries to shoot down the Batwing and accidentally hits Sauron.
 The Kraken is equally shocked at what happened to Sauron like the other Phantom Zone villains and slips away stating "nothing to see here".
 The Kraken was later defeated by Mr. Freeze and Clayface and later sent back to the Phantom Zone.

 Lord Vampyre

-Lord Vampyre is a vampire from Lego Monster Fighters.
+Lord Vampyre is a vampire from Lego Monster Fighters who wanted to eclipse the Sun forever to take over the world.